Frequently Asked Questions

 - + Can insurers require employers to meet an employee participation rate to buy small group coverage through the SHOP Marketplace for Small Businesses or in the market outside the SHOP?

 Common practice in Kansas has been a participation rate of 75% of a small business’ employees taking the health care plan.
-The federal government has proposed a rate of 70%.
-However regardless of the participation rate, small employers must be allowed to purchase coverage during an annual enrollment period that begins November 15 and extends through December 15 of each year.
+However, the federal government set the rate at 70% for the SHOP Marketplace in Kansas and most other states.
+Regardless of the participation rate, small employers must be allowed to purchase coverage during an annual enrollment period that begins November 15 and extends through December 15 each year.

 - + Can small employers who are the sole employees of their business buy small group coverage either through the SHOP Marketplace for Small Businesses or outside the marketplace?

 No. Neither federal nor state law lets insurers sell small group health insurance plans to self-employed individuals with no other employees.
 Self-employed individuals with no other employees can buy coverage through the Health Insurance Marketplace for individuals or individual coverage outside the Marketplace.